warnikchow/dlk2nlp/README.md

 ---

 The most important part of Korean NLP lies in using Python 3.x.
 For the lower version, the encoding issue will bother you.
 That is, in Python 3.x, you don't have to perform an additional encoding for HANGUL to be read and written.
-[THIS](https://github.com/warnikchow/3i4k/blob/master/data/fci.txt) is the file URL, which is a single *.txt* file that has the first column of the labels and the second column of the sentences.
-The dataset is split into train and test set of ratio 9:1 and the test set denotes last 10% of the corpus.
-The following code reads the dataset into the sentences and the labels, where the dataset is placed in the path 'data/fci.txt' for the directory you're running the console.
+[THIS](https://github.com/warnikchow/3i4k/blob/master/data/fci.txt) is the dataset URL, which is a single *.txt* file that has the first column made up of the labels and the second column of the sentences.
+The dataset is split into train and test set of ratio 9:1 and the test set denotes the last 10% of the corpus.
+The following code reads the file and makes it into sentences and labels, where the dataset is placed in the path 'data/fci.txt' for the directory you're running the console.

 ```python
 def read_data(filename):